repconnex/docs/source/includes/kiosks/_vending_machine.md

 1. Remove uneccesary parts.
   * Remove the plastic exterior piece with the number pad and anything attached to it except the small display and number pad board (both of which are attached via ribbon cables to the control board).
 Leave the display and number pad hanging for the time being.
   * Remove the metal change mechanism located on the inside of the machine.
 This will not be used and just takes up room.
   * Remove the interior metal door (despite what the video shows).
-This door is no longer necessary since we're using a wood panel to cover the hole left by the removal of the normal vending machine controls.
+This door is no longer necessary since a wooden panel is being used to cover the hole left by the removal of the normal vending machine controls.
      - Unplug the two connectors that go to the switch at the top of the door.
      - Remove the door and hinges.
      - Remove the switch from the door.